uselesstechjunks/whatif/docs/content/SYLLABUS.md

 **Nice to have**

 * Megatron-style abstractions
-* ZeRO concepts (without deep implementation)
+* ZeRO-style memory optimizations

 ---

-### 6. Efficiency as an Enabler
+### 6. Efficiency as an Enabler (Not a Goal)

-Only where it unlocks experimentation.

 **Know conceptually**

 * Mixed precision tradeoffs
 * Checkpointing vs recomputation
-* Why some optimizations change training dynamics
+* Why some system optimizations change optimization dynamics

 ---

-## Tier 3: Research Judgment (Soft but Critical)
+## Tier 3: Research Judgment & Experimentation

 This is often evaluated implicitly.